Sasai-Fintech/ecocash-assistant/ADDING_NEW_WORKFLOW.md

-# How to Add a New Workflow
+# How to Add a New Workflow (LangGraph Subgraph Approach)

-This guide shows you how to add a new guided support workflow to the system.
+This guide shows you how to add a new guided support workflow using LangGraph subgraphs.

+**Note**: This is the updated approach using LangGraph subgraphs.
+For the older class-based approach, see the git history.

 ## Step-by-Step Guide